Policy-Based Routing

 net/https-dns-proxy

-(README on GitHub/jsDelivr) package with optionalhttps-dns-proxy
+(README on GitHub/jsDelivr) package with optionalluci-app-https-dns-proxy

 setting for theresolver_set